Juice Recipes You'll Love–No Matter How You Feel About Juicing for Health

 The Best Juice to Fight Aging

-When stress, free-radicals, and lack of exercise and sleep attempt to age your skin, Patty James, certified natural chef and author of More Vegetables Please!, recommends juicing for health and fighting off Mother Nature with antioxidant-packed fruits and veggies that can easily be juiced.
+Stress, free-radicals, and lack of exercise and sleep can lead to visible aging.
+Patty James, certified natural chef and author of More Vegetables Please!, recommends incorporating antioxidant-packed fruits and veggies when juicing for health.

 The Best Juice for Your Sex Life